-MLB may make unilateral rule changes for 2018
+MLB to push forward with process for rule changes

-PHOENIX (AP) -- Major League Baseball intends to give the players' association the required one-year advance notice that would allow management to unilaterally change the strike zone, install pitch clocks and limit trips to the pitcher's mound starting in 2018.
+PHOENIX (AP) -- Major League Baseball intends to push forward with the process that could lead to possible rule changes involving the strike zone, installation of pitch clocks and limits on trips to the pitcher's mound.
+While baseball Commissioner Rob Manfred expressed hope the ongoing process would lead to an agreement, he said clubs would reserve the right to act unilaterally, consistent with the rule-change provision of the sport's labor contract.

-Baseball Commissioner Rob Manfred made the announcement Tuesday after union head Tony Clark said last weekend he did not foresee players agreeing to the proposed changes for 2017.
-Under baseball's labor contract, management can alter playing rules only with agreement from the union - unless it gives one year notice.
+Union head Tony Clark said last weekend he did not foresee players agreeing to proposed changes for 2017.
+Under baseball's collective bargaining agreement, management can alter playing rules only with agreement from the union - unless it gives one year notice.
 With the one year of notice, management can make changes on its own.

-Manfred said he will send a letter to the union in the coming days and plans to continue dialogue with Clark and others in hopes of reaching agreement.

 Yet, he also added: ''I believe it's a mistake to stick our head in the sand and ignore the fact that our game has changed and continues to change.''

 Manfred said while he prefers an agreement, ''I'm also not willing to walk away.''
+He said he will send a letter to the union in the coming days and plans to continue dialogue with Clark and others in hopes of reaching agreement.

 Clark met with Cactus League teams last week, five at a time over Thursday, Friday and Saturday, before departing Monday for Florida to visit each Grapefruit League club - and proposed rules changes were a topic.

 ''I have great respect for the labor relations process, and I have a pretty good track record for getting things done with the MLBPA,'' Manfred said. ''I have to admit, however, that I am disappointed that we could not even get the MLBPA to agree to modest rule changes like limits on trips to the mound that have little effect on the competitive character of the game.''